THRUST YOUR SPEAR AT EVIL

 Christ has redeemed you from every curse of the law (Gal.
 3:13).
 Therefore, you don’t have any curse on your head.
 What you now have on your head is God’s blessings.

-The Scripture states: “Blessings are on the head of the righteous, but violence covers the mouth of the wicked.”
-(Pr.
+Solomon testifies, “Blessings are on the head of the righteous, but violence covers the mouth of the wicked.”
+(Prov.
 10:6 NKJV).

 When Balaam saw that all his attempts to place a curse upon the children of Israel were unsuccessful, because of his inordinate desire or lust for the king’s gifts, he counselled and taught Balak to put a stumbling block before the children of Israel by enticing them to eat things sacrificed to idols and their men to commit sexual immorality with the women of Moab (Rev. 2:14).

-3 So Israel was joined to Baal of Peor, and the anger of the LORD was aroused against Israel.
+3 So Israel yoked himself to Baal of Peor.
+And the anger of the LORD was kindled against Israel;

-4 Then the LORD said to Moses, “Take all the leaders of the people and hang the offenders before the LORD, out in the sun, that the fierce anger of the LORD may turn away from Israel.”
-(NKJV).
+4 and the LORD said to Moses, “Take all the chiefs of the people, and hang them in the sun before the LORD, that the fierce anger of the LORD may turn away from Israel.”

 While all the congregation of Israel was still weeping at the door of the tabernacle of meeting before God, Zimri the son of Salu, a leader of a father’s house among the Simeonites brought in Cozbi, the daughter of one of the princes of Midiam and presented her to his brethren in the sight of Moses and all the congregation of children of Israel.